-print getType(h8b1)
+print getType(g17b1)

 The data mapping reinforces the information from the whatType result.
-The data object of h8b1 has one 1 component in the range, this is an array of albedo values:
+The data object of g17b1 has one 1 component in the range, this is an array of radiance values:

-((Longitude, Latitude) -> albedo[unit:1])
+((x[unit:rad], y[unit:rad]) -> Rad[unit:W_m-2_sr-1_um-1])

 while the data object of rgbData has 3 components in the range, the red, green and blue image values:

-((Longitude, Latitude) -> (redimage1, greenimage1, blueimage1)
+((x[unit:rad], y[unit:rad]) -> (redimage1, greenimage1, blueimage1))

 How do these differences translate into the length of the unindexed array returned from getValues(rgbData)?
 Why is the length different than the dimensions of the flat field containing one band of data?